 First of all, charging your e-reader/tablet correctly is important.
 While it is quite safe to charge with a USB cable connected to a PC, for optimum charging use the charger supplied with the device.
 You should aim to use this at least once a week.
 A full recharge will take four hours with the correct charger.

 There are various reasons why the charge might appear to be drained quicker than expected.
 Intensive use and high brightness and volume settings can contribute to this, as can problems with wireless networking.
-If the signal your device is attempting to connect to is weak, you should disable Wi-Fi – battery power can be depleted if the tablet is repeatedly trying to connect to a router.
 Similarly, downloading or syncing large files can drain the battery.

 In general, battery life should last around 8 hours for continuous reading and 7.5 hours for video playback, although this is with Wi-Fi disabled (see below).

 8.3 Configuring Wireless Networking on the Amazon Fire

 Available in the Settings menu, wireless networking should be pretty painless to use for most users.

 After switching Wi-Fi On, your device should do a quick scan for local wireless networks.
 To join an open network (identified by a Wi-Fi symbol with no padlock), simply tap and wait for your Amazon Fire to connect.